17thshard/roshar-map/README.md

 A very special thanks goes out to Reddit user [Stoneward13](https://www.reddit.com/user/Stoneward13) for letting use and modify his awesome high resolution versions of the Roshar and Shadesmar maps.

-We also thank the amazing people at [cosmere.es](https://cosmere.es/) for going through the monumental effort of translating everything to Spanish and fixing errors in the English text along the way!
+We also thank the amazing people at [cosmere.es](https://cosmere.es/) and everyone else in our translation Discord server for going through the monumental effort of translating everything to several other languages, and fixing errors in the English text along the way!

 Finally, the general appearance and concept of the map derives heavily from the [interactive map](http://witchernetflix.com/) of "The Continent" for Netflix's *The Witcher* series.